-HackerRank Tests conducted by your hiring company aim to assess the candidates for specific coding and technical skills.
+HackerRank Tests by your hiring company aim to assess the candidates for specific coding and technical skills.
 These assessments primarily include coding questions of varying complexity in different programming languages and diverse frameworks.
-However, depending on the role, test setters may also include other types of questions such as multiple-choice, diagramming. to assess your knowledge in particular subjects.
+However, depending on the role, test setters may also include other questions such as multiple-choice and diagramming to assess your knowledge in particular subjects.

 This article lists the different question types supported by HackerRank.